era001/ansible-poc/README.md

 # ansible-poc
-Ansible proof of concept (PoC) project.
-Created to practice using Ansible with Chromebook as the control node and remote machines (created with Oracle Cloud free-tier) as target nodes.
+Proof of concept (PoC) project using Ansible to create user accounts on Linux machines.
+The purpose of this project is to practice using Ansible with Chromebook as the control node and remote machines (created with Oracle Cloud free-tier) as target nodes.
+Process Overview:
 * Enable Ansible on the control node (Chromebook)
 * Create 2 instances in the cloud to use as the target nodes.
-* Create autonomous Oracle database to use as the mock HRMS system and use Python to populate it with users.
+* Create autonomous Oracle database to use as the mock HRMS system and use Python to populate it with fake users.
+* Simulate data pipeline by extracting data from mock HRMS system and loading to JSON file.
 * Use Ansible playbooks to create, verify, and remove users and groups on the cloud servers.

 ## Step 1: Enable Linux Crostini on Chromebook and Install Ansible